getbf2142/getbf2142-gitbook/README.md

 # Homepage

 If you're still yearning to experience the thrill of Battlefield 2142 once more, or if you're lost on where to find a copy of this classic game, look no further!
-Give us a chance, and we'll make sure you're back in action.
+Join us today in reliving the glory days of Battlefield 2142!
+We'll make sure you're back in action in no time!

 {% hint style="success" %}
 We'd greatly appreciate your support by considering an upvote for this page.
 The upvote button is on the right sidebar of this page.